Projects per year

 Personal Statement

-To date, Professor Cummins has over 50 publication outputs.
-He has published in leading international discipline journals such as: European Journal of Operational Research; Journal of Money, Credit and Banking; Journal of Banking and Finance; Journal of Financial Markets; Journal of Empirical Finance; Quantitative Finance; Journal of International Financial Markets, Institutions and Money; International Review of Financial Analysis; and European Journal of Finance.
-He has additionally published in highly ranked international field journals such as: Energy Economics; Applied Energy; Energy Policy; European Review of Agricultural Economics; Resources Policy; and Land Use Policy.
+To date, Mark has published in excess of 60 publication outputs, of which over 40 are peer-reviewed journal articles in leading international discipline journals such as: European Journal of Operational Research, Journal of Money, Credit and Banking, Journal of Banking and Finance, Journal of Financial Markets, Journal of Empirical Finance, Quantitative Finance, Journal of International Financial Markets, Institutions and Money, International Review of Financial Analysis, and European Journal of Finance.
+He has also published in highly ranked international field journals such as: Energy Economics, Applied Energy, Energy Policy, European Review of Agricultural Economics, Resources Policy, and Land Use Policy.
+Mark is co-editor of the open access Palgrave title Disrupting Finance: FinTech and Strategy in the 21st Century (with Theo Lynn, John Mooney, and Pierangelo Rosati).
+He is also co-author of the Wiley Finance title Handbook of Multi-Commodity Markets and Products: Structuring, Trading and Risk Management (with Andrea Roncoroni and Gianluca Fusai).

-Professor Cummins has previous industry experience working as a Quantitative Analyst (Model Validation) within the Global Risk Function for BP Oil International Ltd., based in Canary Wharf, London.
-As part of the Risk Quantitative Analysis team, his primary responsibilities included derivatives and price curve model validation and development, with a global remit across BP's oil, gas, power, commodities and emissions activities.
-Leveraging this energy market experience, he has achieved an international research reputation, evidenced through: an invitation to join a European consortium seeking H2020 funding for a European Training Network in the area of mathematical modelling and scientific computing for future energy markets; an appointment as Associate Contributor at the Energy and Commodity Finance Centre at ESSEC Business School; a previous appointment as Associate Editor (Energy Finance and Energy Markets) at Finance Research Letters; and a series of invitations to speak at international conferences and workshops on the topic of model risk.
+Earlier in his career, Mark worked as a Quantitative Analyst (Model Validation) in the Global Risk Function at BP Oil International Ltd., based in Canary Wharf, London.
+There, he was responsible for derivatives and price curve model validation and development across BP’s oil, gas, power, commodities, and emissions activities.
+Leveraging this experience, he has built a strong international research reputation, reflected in his invitation to join a European H2020 consortium on mathematical modelling for energy markets, his role as Associate Contributor at the Energy and Commodity Finance Centre (ESSEC Business School), his prior appointment as Associate Editor (Energy Finance and Energy Markets) at Finance Research Letters, and multiple invitations to speak at international conferences and workshops on model risk.

 Expertise related to UN Sustainable Development Goals